 4. Maple Syrup in the Park at Terra Cotta Conservation Area

 Celebrate maple season at the annual Maple Syrup in the Park festival and enjoy fun outdoor activities for the whole family!
-The schedule is packed with activities including educational stations with historical and modern demonstrations of how sap turns into syrup, Sacred Fire Chats to learn about Indigenous culture, a blacksmith demonstration, scavenger hunts and more.
+The schedule is packed with activities including educational stations with historical and modern demonstrations of how sap turns into syrup, Sacred Fire Chats to learn about Indigenous culture, tool demonstrations, scavenger hunts, wagon rides and more.

 Read Enjoying the Beautiful Hiking Trails at Terra Cotta Conservation Area